-As a private investigator with years of experience in the field, I am often asked about the intricacies of conducting a thorough search for arrest records in Hawaii.
-In this guide, I will break down the process by county and provide the necessary information for anyone looking to obtain accurate and up-to-date arrest records.
-This guide will cover the following counties:
+In this guide, I will break down the process by county and provide the necessary information to obtain accurate and up-to-date arrest records.
+This guide will cover the following countries:

 Honolulu County